Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers riding on bike paths and roadways alongside vehicular traffic.
-In many cases, roadways have marked bike lanes.
-We have chosen quieter options where possible.
-Scenic A1A is busier but accustomed to cyclists.
-There are no hills or dirt roads (except for some short dirt driveways to access some sites).
-Of course, your VBT support vehicle is always available for those who would like assistance or wish for a shorter ride option.
+This tour features riding on bike paths and roadways that may include vehicular traffic.
+In many areas, roadways have marked bike lanes, and we’ve selected quieter routes whenever possible.
+While Scenic A1A is busier, it is well-traveled by cyclists and generally accommodating.
+There are no hills or dirt roads, aside from a few short dirt driveways providing access to select sites.
+As always, your VBT support vehicle is available for assistance or to offer a shorter ride option.

 Activity Easy Easy